SAP-samples/cap-local-development-workshop/exercises/01/README.md

 Ex01Service_Genres_texts
 ```

-Knowing that the CDS model, at the Data Definition Language (DDL) layer, consists predominantly of tables and views, we can dig in and see which is what with something we learned from [The Art and Science of CAP], in particular [in Episode 8]:
+Knowing that the CDS model, at the Data Definition Language ([DDL]) layer, consists predominantly of tables and views, we can dig in and see which is what with something we learned from [The Art and Science of CAP], in particular [in Episode 8] (output reduced for brevity):

 ```text
 sqlite> select type,name from sqlite_schema order by type;